-Why Do Motorcycles Have Different Size Wheels?
+Understanding Why Motorcycles Have Different Sized Wheels

-Whether you own a motorcycle or are simply just curious as you look at a motorcycle on the road, you may have noticed that the two wheels on a motorcycle are different sizes.
+You may have noticed that the two wheels on a motorcycle are different sizes.
 Most of the time, you’ll see motorcycles with taller and thinner front tires with shorter and wider back tires.

 Some people assume it’s for looks while other people don’t even notice the difference in sizes.
-But there’s a reason the wheels on motorcycles are different from each other.
+But there’s a reason the wheels on motorcycles are slightly different from each other.

 So, why do motorcycles have different size wheels?
 Most motorcycles have larger front wheels, meaning they’re bigger in diameter and skinnier, to help with movement and steering.
 The back wheels are shorter in diameter and wider to help with traction and control of the motorcycle since that is where the power is coming from.